Fall Garden Chores Checklist

 - Clean windows, deck, walkways, and exterior of your home

-- Put garden hose away (make sure the water is drained) before the weather freeze
+- Put garden hose away (make sure the water is drained) before the weather freezes

-- Clean out tool shed and put seeds and twine in mouseproof containers
+- Clean out tool shed and put twine in mouseproof containers

 - Mulch leaves and grass clippings